NeuroTechX/ntx_slack_archive/devices.md

 >
 It sounds like I would use my dry electrodes for recording and wet for stimulation.
 Could still use same amplifier, eye tracking, response devices

+10/24/2017 1:34 PM

+ **alexandre.barachant** :

+ >okay, what i would recomend is to check compatibility with the manufacturer. i really doubt cognonics is TMS friendly